alexbevi/mongodb-javascript-assessment/README.md

 ![](docs/ss01.png)

+## Purpose

+This project can be used during a technical interview to assess the JavaScript/TypeScript programming capabilities of a candidate.
+Successful completion of the assessment would result in a web application that can interact with a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) cluster that has been pre-loaded with the [`sample_mflix` dataset](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/).

 ## Features

-- Browse, search, and filter movies from the Mflix dataset
+- Browse, search, and filter movies from the `sample_mflix` dataset
 - Pagination with page size selection and jump-to-page
 - Responsive movie grid with poster images
 - Click a movie to view detailed info in a modal (plot, genres, cast, directors, ratings, awards, etc.)